divn-001/azure-security-portfolio/01-identity-security/README.md

-# Identity & Zero Trust Engineering
+# Identity Security

-## Objective
+## Purpose
-Design and implement a **risk-based Zero Trust identity architecture** in Azure that reduces credential-based attacks while maintaining usability.

-This project focuses on **preventing identity incidents** rather than responding to them.
+This section demonstrates how Azure identities are secured using Zero Trust principles.

+The focus is on reducing identity attack surface, enforcing strong authentication, and preventing unauthorized access before detection or response is required.

+---

-## Scope
+## Scope (Strictly Enforced)

-**In scope:**
+### In Scope
-- Azure Entra ID (Azure AD)
+- Microsoft Entra ID (Azure AD)
-- Conditional Access (risk-based)
+- Conditional Access policies
-- Multi-Factor Authentication
+- Multi-Factor Authentication (MFA)
+- Identity risk management
+- Authentication hardening

+### Explicitly Out of Scope
+- Detection logic (see `05-detection-engineering`)
-- Privileged Identity Management (PIM)
+- Privileged role workflows (see `02-privileged-access-security`)
-- Break-glass access strategy

-**Out of scope:**
-- On-prem AD integration
-- Third-party IdP solutions
+- Incident response and SOAR

+---

-## Architecture Summary
+## Capabilities Demonstrated

-The identity model follows Zero Trust principles:
+Projects in this section demonstrate the ability to:

+### 1. Apply Zero Trust Identity Principles
+- Enforce least privilege
 - Verify explicitly
-- Enforce least privilege
-- Assume breach
+- Assume breach in identity design

-Access decisions are based on:
-- User risk
-- Sign-in risk
-- Device state
-- Role sensitivity

-## Lab Implementation Plan
-- Configure baseline Conditional Access policies
-- Implement risk-based MFA enforcement
-- Configure PIM for administrative roles
-- Create and secure break-glass accounts
-- Log identity events to Microsoft Sentinel

-## Threats Addressed
-- Credential phishing
+### 2. Reduce Identity Attack Surface
-- MFA fatigue attacks
+- Require MFA for sensitive access
-- Token replay
-- Excessive standing privileges

-## Expected Outcomes
-- Reduced identity-related SOC alerts
-- Clear separation between user and admin access
-- Improved auditability and control over privileged actions

-## Validation
-Validation will be performed by:
-- Simulated risky sign-ins
-- Privilege elevation tests
+- Restrict legacy authentication
+- Limit exposure of high-risk sign-in paths

+### 3. Design Conditional Access Policies
+- Align access decisions to user, device, and risk
+- Balance security with usability
-- Conditional Access policy evaluation
+- Avoid policy sprawl and misconfiguration
-- Sentinel alert verification

 ---

+## Execution Philosophy
+Identity controls are designed to **prevent compromise**, not respond to it.
+Configuration decisions prioritize clarity, simplicity, and auditability.

+---

+## Success Criteria
+- Identity access paths are intentionally controlled
+- MFA is enforced where it materially reduces risk
+- Policies can be clearly explained and justified